aws-samples/aws-energy-kit-workshop/README.md

 ### Web Stack

 The Web Stack deploys an AWS Amplify Web Application with integrated cognito user pool.
+The web application features buttons to control the turbines, and displays the telemetry messages as they are sent from the turbines.
+It is designed to display on a 1080p display, but will adapt to a mobile phone screen for maximum flexibility when using WindRacer as a demo.

 ## 🚀 How to Deploy